 Your insurance claim can legitimately be denied, leaving you financially responsible for all damages involved.
 You can also be held liable for insurance fraud, which would cause a hassle because it would have to be proven in a court of law.

 The best way to avoid problems with your car insurance and still pay a fair rate is to be honest and calculate your mileage as accurately as possible.
 If your mileage varies widely on an annual basis, discuss this exception with your car insurance agent.

 Otherwise estimating the mileage for your car insurance is fairly easy.
 The initial mileage on your car becomes negligible once you buy your car insurance.
 So, after you report your beginning mileage you only need to determine how many miles you drive on an annual basis.

 Clock how many miles you drive to work and back and then calculate your annual usage for using your car for work.
-If you tend to drive to the grocery store once a week, this won’t add up to much, but add personal usage to your mileage as well.
+Add personal usage to your mileage as well.

 The insurance company is not going to hold you to every mile you estimate.
 This is just a gauge to determine if you drive 7,500 miles or less every year or if you drive more than 10,000 miles every year.